INM data breach: ex-CEO shares details with Data Commissioner

 Former Sunday Independent editor Anne Harris says she was told by INM management that her emails were accessed in 2013 as part of an investigation into a leak.
 Photograph: Alan Betson

-The Office of the Data Protection Commissioner is examining voluntary disclosures received as part of its investigation into the alleged removal of data from the emails of journalists and others at Independent News & Media.
+The Data Protection Commission is examining voluntary disclosures received as part of its investigation into the alleged removal of data from the emails of journalists and others at Independent News & Media.

 Helen Dixon, the commissioner, said her office was looking into “a number of” disclosures it had “requested and received from a number of parties relevant to the inquiry” into the media company and this was leading to “very much an evolving picture”.